pyqtgraph/pyqtgraph/README.md

 Installation Methods
 --------------------

 * From pypi:
-        `pip install pyqtgraph`
+    - Last released version: `pip install pyqtgraph`
+    - Latest development version: `pip install git+https://github.com/pyqtgraph/pyqtgraph`
+* To install system-wide from source distribution: `python setup.py install`
+* Many linux package repositories have release versions.
 * To use with a specific project, simply copy the pyqtgraph subdirectory anywhere that is importable from your project.
-  * To install system-wide from source distribution:
-        `$ python setup.py install`
 * For installation packages, see the website (pyqtgraph.org)

 Documentation
 -------------